klaytn/caver-js/README.md

 Although the above error is mostly the case, other errors may occur besides the above error, so if you are using Kaikas Web Extension Wallet, please use caver-js v1.4.1.

-For documents up to caver-js v1.4.1, refer to [here](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
+For documents up to caver-js v1.4.1, refer to [caver-js ~v1.4.1 Documentation](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).

 ### Using webpack >= 5